Forms and Procedures

 - DBCC will review the progress/success of the partnership, both short- and long-term, and reserves the right to decline participation as a beneficiary organization.

 - Under no circumstances may an individual keep any portion of the designated proceeds as profit or compensation for involvement in the partnership.

 - All partnership details posted on social media (flyers, save the dates, invitations, photos, etc.) should tag the official social media pages of the Delaware Breast Cancer Coalition on Facebook and Twitter.

 - The sponsoring organization should submit proceeds to DBCC within 60 days after the event.
-Proceeds should be mailed to: Kelly Paustian – Delaware Breast Cancer Coalition – 111 W. 11th Street, Wilmington, Delaware 19801
+Proceeds should be mailed to: Kelly Paustian – Delaware Breast Cancer Coalition – 100 W. 10th Street, Suite 209, Wilmington, Delaware 19801